laravel/docs/billing.md

 The `taxRates` method enables you to apply a tax rate on a customer-by-customer basis, which may be helpful for a user base that spans multiple countries and tax rates.

-If you're offering multiprice subscriptions, you may define different tax rates for each price by implementing a `priceTaxRates` method on your billable model:
+If you're offering subscriptions with multiple products, you may define different tax rates for each price by implementing a `priceTaxRates` method on your billable model:

     /**
      * The tax rates that should apply to the customer's subscriptions.